jhannes/logevents/README.md

 1. Check the expected effort: Remove the `logback` dependencies from your `pom.xml` (or `build.gradle`) and rebuild to see how much code directly references Logback.
 Chances are that this is nothing or very little.
    * If you have appenders built with Logback that may have general interest, feel free to <a href="https://github.com/jhannes/logevents/issues">submit an issue</a> to have me create a Log Events observer for the appender
 2. Check your `logback.xml` files (and possibly `logback-spring.xml`).
 This will let you know what appenders you use.
-Setting up the equivallent in Logevents should be considerably less configuration.
+Setting up the equivalent in Logevents should be considerably less configuration.
    * If you have using appenders from Logback that you miss in Logevents or if the configuration is simpler in Logback, feel free to <a href="https://github.com/jhannes/logevents/issues">submit an issue</a> to have me create a Log Events observer for the appender